devadula-nandan/Flask_Restaurant_Application_Great_Learning/readme.md

 # Flask Restaurant Project Assignment

+## Introduction
+This Flask Restaurant Project Assignment implements a restaurant management system using Flask framework.
+It includes features such as adding food items, managing orders, and handling a shopping cart.

+## Features
-# created extra cart table and add to cart api and now the place order will only confirm and place the order without any additional parameters
+1. Added an extra cart table and implemented an "add to cart" API.
+The "place order" API will only confirm and place the order without any additional parameters.

-# The unique id generation for each tables is of 5 digit int and there is a function in apis.py, we could use a bigger string of uuid4() for more uniqueness and to avoid collisions
+2. Unique ID generation for each table is implemented using a 5-digit integer.
+It is suggested to use a bigger string such as `uuid4()` for better uniqueness and to avoid collisions.

-# all the problem statement points are covered, and the points are commented in apis.py
+3. All the problem statement points are covered, and the points are commented in the `apis.py` file for reference.

-# duplicate food item entries are allowed as the different vendors can sell the same food item for different parameters, however if same vendor lists same dish with same price and calories, the available quantity will be incremented according to given value
+4. Duplicate food item entries are allowed as different vendors can sell the same food item with different parameters.
+However, if the same vendor lists the same dish with the same price and calories, the available quantity will be incremented according to the given value.

-# imp note - make sure to add correct (logged in)vendor id in add-food-item api to test this functionality, as the vendor id is taken as parameter in it , (its better to take the logged in vendors id as default but the problem statement asked to give it as a parameter)
+    **Important Note:** Make sure to add the correct vendor ID in the "add-food-item" API to test this functionality.
+The vendor ID is taken as a parameter in the API.
+It is recommended to take the logged-in vendor's ID as the default, but the problem statement asked to provide it as a parameter.

-# api documentation link after running main.py http://127.0.0.1:8000/swagger-ui/
+## API Documentation
+The API documentation can be accessed by running `main.py` and navigating to the following link: [http://127.0.0.1:8000/swagger-ui/](http://127.0.0.1:8000/swagger-ui/)

-# since there is no api to get admin rights, in this assignment, the level should be edited from table for admin rights and to test Get_All_Orders api
+**Note:** There is no API provided to get admin rights in this assignment.
+To test the "Get_All_Orders" API, the level should be edited from the table to grant admin rights.

+Feel free to explore the project and refer to the API documentation for further details on available endpoints and functionalities.

+Thank you!